samrocketman/docker-compose-lgsm-rust-dedicated-server/README.md

 intention is to lower the barrier of entry for Linux users to get a Rust dedicated server up quickly with little to  no effort.

+# Connecting to your server

+By default your server is forwarding port 28015/UDP to all interfaces so that you can port forward it for friends.

+If you're playing from Proton on Linux, then press F1 to open console and connect with:

+    client.connect 127.0.0.1:28015

+You may need to enter a domain name or alternate IP address if you're playing rust from a different computer.

 # Prerequisites

 - Lots of RAM, especially if you're playing on the same machine as the dedicated